splunk/public-o11y-docs/admin/notif-services/servicenow.rst

    To troubleshoot potential blind server-side request forgeries (SSRF), Splunk Observability Cloud has included ``\*.service-now.com`` on an allow list.
 As a result, if you enter a domain name that is rejected by Splunk Observability Cloud, contact :ref:`support` to update the allow list of domain names.

 #.
 Select :strong:`Incident`, :strong:`Problem`, or :strong:`Event` to indicate the issue type you want the integration to create in ServiceNow.
-If necessary, you can create a second integration using the other issue type.
+If necessary, you can create a second integration using another issue type.
 This lets you create an incident issue for one detector rule and a problem issue for another detector rule.

 #.
 Select :strong:`Save`.